 I found Gigi—a beautiful, graceful Calico—abandoned and living along the Iron Horse Trail in Walnut Creek between two busy streets–just after receiving a hotline call to the cat rescue group I belong to called Community Concern for Cats (CC4C).
 The caller was concerned about a calico cat that looked thin, sick, and weak, and was seen falling down outside of the local feed store near the trail.
 Living close by, I walked the trail to see if I could find her near the described spot.
 I started feeding every night—putting wet and dry food out by some bushes along with a bowl of water.
 Two weeks later, I finally saw her!
 She appeared from a ditch right beside me that was completely covered by tree branches, probably hiding while waiting for me.
 She knew it was feeding time.
 Scared, hesitant, but trusting me—she allowed me to touch her and pet her.
 Once her trust was gained, I ran home, grabbed one of my cat carriers, walked back quickly to where I had left her, and the rest is history.

-It seems daily that I learn something new about my cats, how to care for them better, improve their health, improve their quality of life, understand them better, and appreciate their unique gifts and personalities.
+It seems every day I learn something new about my cats, how to care for them better, improve their health, improve their quality of life, understand them better, and appreciate their unique gifts and personalities.

 My cats have taught me so much over these last 20 years, that I wanted a way to share what I have learned.
 I love my cats so much that I’m constantly pursuing new ways to provide them with the best of everything — veterinary care, nutrition, comfort, contentment, safety — and yet with a multi-cat household this can be a challenge and there are big hurdles, but you just have to be willing to spend the time and make the commitment.